tranthanhvu/NewAPI/README.md

 7. Please initialize version control with git for checking git history
 8. Please upload to Github

+### Achivements
+- [x] using MVVM architecture (MVVM-C)
+- [x] using RxSwift to bind data
+- [x] using 3rd party SDWebImage to load remote images
+- [x] unit test
+- [x] 3 Tabs: Headlines, News, Profile
+- [x] Register with username, saved the username and category on local storage
+- [x] view detail article, open safari to get more detail
+- [ ] transform the image from list view to detail view with a smooth animation
+- [x] paging (load, pull to refresh, load more)
+- [x] handle some common errors
+- [x] version control with git
+- [ ] cache data for offline
+- [x] dark mode

 ------
 # Setup & Run
 ### Setup Cocoapods